 - A personal leave of absence can typically be no less than one semester and no longer than four consecutive semesters.
-The College withdraws students after four consecutive semesters away unless they have requested and received an extension of their leave from the Office of Academic Deans.
-If an extension request is denied, an appeal may be made to the dean of students (or designee). - Students are encouraged to request a planned personal leave of absence by the dates listed below, although the College recognizes that situations may arise requiring a request after the suggested deadlines: - May 15 for upcoming fall semester or full academic year. - November 15 for upcoming spring semester.
+The College withdraws students after four consecutive semesters away unless they have requested and received an extension of their leave from the Office of Student Success and Advising.
+Students are encouraged to request a planned personal leave of absence by the dates listed below, although the College recognizes that situations may arise requiring a request after the suggested deadlines: - May 15 for upcoming fall semester or full academic year. - November 15 for upcoming spring semester.

-Absent extraordinary circumstances, leaves either personal or medical that are taken after the 50th day of the semester will carry forward to the following academic semester.
+Note: Personal leaves taken after the 50th day of the semester will carry forward to the following academic semester.

 - When a personal leave is authorized on an immediate basis during a semester, students are withdrawn from the courses in which they are enrolled and receive W's in place of credits and grades. - The College will provide up to three days to remove belongings and vacate the residence halls when a personal leave is approved on an immediate basis.
 If additional time is needed, the student should speak with the director of Residential Life.
 Extending time in the residence halls may affect the amount of any refund, if applicable, or result in a late-stay charge.
-The College has a list of vendors who provide storage and shipping services: mtholyoke.edu/reslife/local\storage.
+The College has a list of vendors who provide storage and shipping services: mtholyoke.edu/reslife/local_storage.